- General Requirements

 High scholastic attainment in the university will be recognized in the following ways:

-- Undergraduate student carrying 12 or more GPA hours in the fall and spring semesters will be recognized as follows:
+- Undergraduate students carrying 12 or more GPA hours in the fall and spring semesters will be recognized as follows:

 - President's List: Students who obtain a 4.00 grade point average for that semester will be listed on the President’s List.